LoRexxar/CVE_Request/web port mul vuls before v1.19.1/web port mul vuls before v1.19.1.md

 ![image.png-48.3kB][3]

-# Reflective xss  in /script/listcalls
+# Stored xss  in /script/listcalls

 in /script/listcalls, in new called script, the description will be injected into HTML content with out any filter.